ONEcampaign/oda_cookbook/src/oda-basics.md

 ## What is ODA?
 ODA stands for Official Development Assistance—resources like money, goods, and services aimed at supporting low-income countries.
 These funds can help build infrastructure, promote public health, or respond to humanitarian crises.

 The Development Assistant committee (DAC) is a group of high-income countries which oversees how ODA is managed and monitored within the OECD.
-While DAC members are the main contributors to ODA, non-DAC countries, multilateral organizations, and private institutions also play a role in providing ODA.
+While DAC members are the main contributors to ODA, non-DAC countries, multilateral organizations, and private institutions play a role in providing ODA as well.

 The DAC also determines which countries qualify to receive ODA and which international organizations can report ODA contributions.
 More on this [here](https://www.oecd.org/en/topics/oda-eligibility-and-conditions/dac-list-of-oda-recipients.html).